“I can’t believe our church isn’t requiring everyone to wear a mask!”

 Perhaps I am right about the issue; I might be.
 But if I treat others with disgust I’m clearly in the wrong—regardless of where I stand on the issue itself.

-Three Ways Disgust Is Hurting You and Your Church
+Three Ways Disgust Is Hurting Me and My Church

 1) Disgust divides.